jeffgortmaker/pyblp/docs/testing.rst

 Testing Requirements
 --------------------

-In addition to the installation requirements for the package itself, running tests and building documentation requires additional packages.
-Most of these will be included in a standard Anaconda installation; a full list can be found in ``setup.py``.
+In addition to the installation requirements for the package itself, running tests and building documentation requires additional packages specified by the ``tests`` and ``docs`` extras in ``setup.py``.

-The full suite of tests also requires the installation of the following software:
+The full suite of tests also requires installation of the following software:

 - `Artleys Knitro <https://www.artelys.com/en/optimization-tools/knitro>`_ version 10.3 or newer: testing optimization routines.
 - `MATLAB <https://www.mathworks.com/products/matlab.html>`_: comparing sparse grids with those created by the function `nwspgr <http://www.sparse-grids.de/>`_ created by Florian Heiss and Viktor Winschel, which must be included in a directory on the MATLAB path.